Connect to the index

 In addition to inserting and querying data, there are other ways you can interact with vector data in a Pinecone index.
 This section walks through the various vector operations available.

-If you're using a Pinecone client library to access an index, you'll need to open a session with the index:
+If you're using a Pinecone client library to access an index, you'll need to create a client instance:

 index = pinecone.Index("pinecone-index")